LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Now of course NASA's environment is different than most people.
 You could make that game without dynamic memory, but your team and boss may not like it.
 I can't say to everyone to avoid dynamic memory for all programs.
-I would say keep explicit dynamic allocation to a minimum, but usage of printf or fopen is fine.
+I can say to keep explicit dynamic allocation to a minimum, but usage of printf or fopen is fine.
 This way you have as few mallocs to keep track of.
-Perhaps a static array you pass to a functon with a specified bound parameter is better.
+Perhaps a stack array you pass to a functon with a specified bound parameter is better.
 I don't believe dynamic memory is evil, but it can certainly be mismanaged easily.
-If you handle it properly that's good, but each extra dynamic allocation is a risk.
+If you handle it properly that's good, but each extra allocation is a risk.

 ### 4. Function Length should be printable on a page with one statement per line

 RIP all the Java and C++ users :P.
 This rule basically says to keep your functions small and concise for easier auditing.
 It incentivises breaking up work into tasks that are concise.
-This also means easier unit testing as you have split your tasks into units.
+This also means easier unit testing as you have now created concise units.
 I believe this rule does not apply to comments.
 The JPL Coding Standard and NASA power of 10 both say 60 lines of code.
 Tiger Beetle also uses this rule, but they have their limit at 70 lines.
-Another part of this rule is a maxium of 6 parameters.
+Another part of this rule is a maximum of 6 parameters.
 6 could be the magic number since the 7th and beyond are placed on the stack instead of a register.
 Personally for me having more than 4 parameters is too much

 NASA doesn't say anything about column limits in these documents, but excessively long lines can hurt readability.
-80 character column limit seems to be more prefered, even I try to stick by it, but it's my soft limit.
+80 character column limit seems to be more preferred, even I try to stick by it, but it's my soft limit.
-100 characters is the maximum I have.
+100 characters is my hard limit.

 Combined in this rule is having statements and declarations on separate lines.